-Dry storage containers are also known as general-purpose containers and are the most widely used containers.
-They are fully enclosed, have a robust roof, floor and sidewalls.
+Dry storage containers are also known as general-purpose containers and are the most widely used shipping containers.
+They are fully enclosed and have robust roofs, floors, and sidewalls.

-These containers come in various sizes standardised by the ISO.
-Typically, their sizes are 20 ft, 40ft and 10ft.
+These containers come in various sizes standardized by the ISO.
+Typically, their sizes are 20 ft, 40ft, and 10ft.
 Dry containers also come with specific adaptations, such as liner bags for shipping liquid bulk cargo.

 Flat rack containers have collapsible slides, which makes it possible to store a wide range of cargo.
 The sides of the container can be folded to make a flat rack.
 In these containers, the end walls are sturdy and stable enough to secure the cargo in place.

-These containers are ideal for oversized cargo such as construction materials, heavy machinery, vehicles, etc.
+These shipping containers are ideal for oversized cargo such as construction materials, heavy machinery, vehicles, etc.

-Open top containers are built so that its top can be removed entirely to accommodate cargo of any height easily.
+Open-top shipping containers are built so that their top can be removed entirely to accommodate cargo of any height easily.